Inference From Visible Information And Background Knowledge: Negative Query Implication

-Thus, for these classes of constraints, the lower bounds for combined and data complexity given in Theorems \ref{th:psb-instance-hard} and \ref{thm:psbidtwoexphardcomb} apply to negative query implications as well. \end{theorem}
+Thus, for these background theories, the lower bounds for combined and data complexity given in Theorems \ref{th:psb-instance-hard} and \ref{thm:psbidtwoexphardcomb} apply to negative query implications as well. \end{theorem}

-\begin{proof} We first provide a reduction that works with any class of constraints allowing arbitrary conjunctions in the left-hand sides (e.g. frontier-guarded TGDs).
+\begin{proof} We first provide a reduction that works with any class of TGDs allowing arbitrary conjunctions in the left-hand sides (e.g. frontier-guarded TGDs).
 Subsequently, we show how to modify the constructions in order to preserve connectedness.

 The schema $\bfS'$ is obtained by copying both the visible and the hidden relations from $\bfS$ and by adding the following relations: a visible relation $\kw{Error}$ of arity $0$ and a hidden relation $\kw{Good}$ of arity $0$.
-The constraints $\calC'$ will contain the same constraints from $\calC$, plus one frontier-guarded TGD of the form
+The sentences $\calC'$ will contain the sentences from $\calC$, plus one frontier-guarded TGD of the form